The Contemporary Artist Who Maps The Abstract World We Live In – Lu Xinjian

 Lu Xinjian’s works feature in pretty much every major collection of Chinese Contemporary art.
 He has a long list of achievements, with highlights being chosen to be ABSOLUT artist for Asia in 2011, and having his paintings grace the walls of the VIP room at ART 021.

-His best known series, City DNA, is at once abstract and seminal.
+His best-known series, City DNA, is at once abstract and seminal.
 By depicting the bird’s eye views of boisterous modern metropolises via a conceptually abstract representation, he manages to create a new way to understand the worlds in which we live.
 “It’s always nice for me to see visitors discover the surprise behind my painting when at first it appears to be a pure abstraction, and then they begin to understand the root of the work,” he says.

 But is the abstract nature of his paintings a reflection of his views on city life?
 “It abstracts the dynamic rhythm of the city”, he retorts.
 And this is why Lu Xinjian is so popular within Chinese art.
-Whereas the previous generation were political in their work i.e. the affect rapid urbanization has on Chinese society, Lu’s work is more a look at how life is nowadays, without needing to question why.
+Whereas the previous generation was political in their work i.e. the effect rapid urbanization has on Chinese society, Lu’s work is more a look at how life is nowadays, without needing to question why.

 His 2014 City Stream series is the embodiment of this concept: “It’s the evolution and the logical consequence of City DNA.
 City DNA is based on the aerial view of the city.
-I abstract its rhythm through all elements of city.
-Meanwhile, I apply a city identity color (e.g. from a flag) on my painting representing its spirit.
+I abstract its rhythm through all elements of the city.
+Meanwhile, I apply a city identity colour (e.g. from a flag) on my painting representing its spirit.
 City Stream focuses on the perspective of the city and its systems.
-I want to show the movement and energy through dynamic highways and modern buildings.”
+I want to show movement and energy through dynamic highways and modern buildings.”

 But there’s more to Lu Xinjian than just abstracting the city life most people on earth now enjoy.
-His Invisible Poems series from 2012 was inspired from a discussion Lu had with a colleague, who suggested his works looked like a message written in Chinese or Korean characters.
+His Invisible Poems series from 2012 was inspired by a discussion Lu had with a colleague, who suggested his works looked like a message written in Chinese or Korean characters.
 The concept started with a poem, the words deconstructed then reconstructed to create a fascinating mix between the real and the abstract.
 “You will find different messages when you look at the painting each time,” says Lu.

 Then there is the most recent Reflections series, inspired by collector Amy Gao and her friend Francisco Sanchez, who worked for President Obama and wanted to make a commission about Washington DC.
 This series is a move away from the total abstract notions felt in the City DNA series, the images quite clearly showing famous landmarks and their reflection in the waters surrounding them.
-“Those landmarks are always beautiful or meaningful not only because of their form, but also for their special history.”
+“Those landmarks are always beautiful or meaningful not only because of their form but also for their special history.”
 Later this month Art Labor will exhibit a special new ‘reflection’ painting depicting the Forbidden City’s guard tower and canal.

 2015’s Constellation series, “a new series mapping the sky that is more zero and minimal”, as Lu puts it, is the personification of his work, abstracting the most abstract space that humanity has known.
 In a way it’s the essence of Lu Xinjian’s concepts behind his art, bringing a discourse around the universe we live in outside our physical space.
 It at once depicts the abstract nature of his art, and at the same time is a reflection of life on earth and the cities we inhabit.
 It moves the themes in Chinese art away from the politics of control and brings it back to us as individuals, only we can master our actions, thoughts and futures.